Sample Developmental Edit: Before And After Examples

 Take a messy section from your report.
 Do this on a fresh page.

 When your argument has a spine, readers follow.
 They remember.
-They act like you need them to act.
+They act the way you need them to act.
 That is the point.
 That is professional.

 Scene-Level Reconstruction: Pacing and Stakes

 Scenes are the atoms of story.
-Get them wrong and the whole thing falls apart.
+If they are weak, the whole book suffers.
 Most writers understand this in theory.
 They know scenes need conflict and purpose.
-But knowing and doing are different beasts.
-Let me show you a scene that limps across the page and how to make it sprint.
+But knowing and doing are different things.
+Let me show you a scene that drags, and how to make it move.

 Before: The Conference Room Confrontation